Lucy Bartholomee, Ph.D.

 Publications

-A Global Pursuit, Davis Publications.
-Coauthor for the textbook teacher's edition pedagogical material for middle school visual arts classrooms (ongoing).
+Experience Art, Davis Publications.
+Primary author for the teacher's edition pedagogical material for visual arts textbook (2022).

 Academic Awards and Grants